Shabnam Moghaddami: Screen

-Shabnam Moghaddami's involvement in cinema began in the late 1990’s, with her debut in Kamran Qadakchian's film "Zakhmi"(injured).
-However, it was her role in Ebrahim Hatamikia's “be name pedar” (In the Name of the Father) that garnered serious attention and showcased her acting abilities paving the way for more challenging roles in her career.
+Shabnam Moghaddami's involvement in cinema began in the late 1990s, with her debut in Kamran Qadakchian's film "Zakhmi"(injured).
+However, it was her role in Ebrahim Hatamikia's "be name pedar" (In the Name of the Father) that garnered serious attention and showcased her acting abilities paving the way for more challenging roles in her career.
 Throughout her career, she has collaborated with well known directors such as Asghar Farhadi, Iraj Karimi, Cyrus Moghaddam, Reza Mirkarimi, Maziar Miri, Hamid Amjad, Jafar Panahi, Ebrahim Hatamikia, Kamal Tabrizi, Saeed Roustayi, and Abbas Kiarostami.

 Moghaddami receives praise from critics for her versatility as an actress.
 She seamlessly transitions between various genres, encompassing drama, comedy, historical productions, and more.
 As a result of her skillful performances, she has earned numerous accolades and recognition within the industry.
 She has received two Crystal Simorgh Awards that recognize her achievements in the film industry.
 Additionally, she has been honored with several awards and expressions of appreciation from the Association of Iranian Film Critics and Writers, contributing to her reputation as a talented and accomplished actress.

 Additionally, she holds a permanent membership in the Actors Association within the Iranian Alliance of Motion Picture (the House of Cinema).